top of page

 Lone Star Defenders Office (LSDO) serves as the Indigent Defense Hub for Operation Lone Star.
 LSDO is responsible for overseeing the defense program, assigning counsel to cases, and providing support and resources to defense attorneys.

-Currently, LSDO appoints counsel in OLS cases arising out of 10 counties:
+Currently, LSDO appoints counsel in OLS cases arising out of 9 counties:

 These counties have given LSDO the authority to appoint counsel in OLS cases.
 This authority stems from each county's Indigent Defense Plans, which you can view by clicking the name of the county above.
+You can find the fee schedule here.

 bottom of page